Mounting Gear in CORE Station Sidecar

 Another consideration, is placement of the Sidecar in your room.
 Give room to properly ventilate the hot exhaust.

 Lastly, consider how the heat created by your gear leaves the room.
 Are there fans located nearby to move hot air?

 For more information regarding proper thermal management, take a look at Middle Atlantic's White Paper.

 Now that you've considered thermal management for your Sidecar, let's mount a piece of gear.

 First, disconnect all wires to your rack mountable gear.
 With a blanket on the ground, lay the sidecar on it's back.
 Slide the gear into your Sidecar's rack space.
-Using the provided black American rack screws and washers, screw the rack into your space.
+Using the provided black European rack screws and washers, screw the rack into your space.
 Tighten all screws with the same amount of force.
 It is recommenced to use all 4 screws when mounting your racked gear.

 Stand your unit back up once all gear is properly screwed in.
 Now from the back of your unit, connect all needed wiring.

 Now you're done and ready to enjoy the CORE Station Sidecar.